genderkit/genderkit/_resources/gender-services.md

 ### Choosing a service

-To ensure that you choose an appropriate service, it is important to investigate:

-{% include checklist checklist="genderservices" %}

-A well-run service will be happy to help you with questions on these subjects.
-You may also find useful information on these subjects, and other people's thoughts and experiences of services, by searching [/r/transgenderuk](https://www.reddit.com/r/transgenderuk) for information.
+It can overwhelming trying to choose which gender service to be referred to.
+You can find useful tips on how to choose on our [Choosing a Gender Service page]({% link _resources/choosing-gender-service.md %}).

 ### Getting a referral to an NHS clinic